antmicro/ctucan_migen_wb_wrapper/README.md

 ```
 .
 ├── ctucan
 │   ├── __init__.py
 │   ├── utils
 │   └── vhdl
 │       └── ...
 ├── patches
 ├── requirements.txt
 ├── scripts
 │   ├── generate_verilog_wrapper.py
 │   └── generate_vhdl_sources.py
 ├── setup.py
 ├── tests
 │   ├── test_ctucan.py
 │   ├── test_integration.py
 │   ├── top_test.v
 │   └── ...
 └── third-party
     └── ctucanfd_ip_core
 ```

-* `ctucan/` - the main directory of the python package.
+* `ctucan/` - the main directory of the Python package.
 The implementation of both the main CTUCAN and Wishbone wrapper modules can be found in the `__init__.py` file.
 The `vhdl/` directory inside the package contains the CTUCAN sources in the MIT version patched with custom changes (from the `patches/` directory).
-Useful functions not related directly with to the created Migen modules can be found in the `utils/` directory.
+Useful functions not related directly to the created Migen modules can be found in the `utils/` directory.

 * `patches/` - contains custom changes made to the MIT version of the CTUCAN IP-core, that allow the core to be converted from VHDL to Verilog using GHDL.

-* `requirements.txt` - the list of python packages necessary for the package development and running tests.
+* `requirements.txt` - list of Python packages necessary for development and testing.

 * `scripts/` - contains scripts that can be useful for package management or source code generation.
 The `generate_vhdl_sources.py` script is used